MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/limit-invitations-from-specific-organization.md

 There are two options for limiting who can be invited to an organization:

 - Limit who can be invited as a guest.
 This prevents users from being added to the other organization's Azure AD as a guest.
 It prevents sharing of files, folders, sites, teams, and Microsoft 365 groups with people who aren't in the security group.
 - Limit who can be added to an external shared channel.
-Prevents people who aren't in the security group from being added to shared channels in the other organization.
+This prevents people who aren't in the security group from being added to shared channels in the other organization.

 In [Azure Active Directory](https://aad.portal.azure.com), select **External Identities**, and then select **Cross-tenant access settings (preview)**.